 We are generally required, pursuant to our charter, to obtain credit enhancements on single-family conventional mortgage loans that we purchase or securitize with LTV ratios over 80% at the time of purchase.
 We use several types of credit enhancements to manage our single-family mortgage credit risk, including primary and pool mortgage insurance coverage.
+Mortgage insurance does not cover losses if the borrower's default is principally caused by damage to the underlying property, including when the damage is caused by natural disaster, like the hurricanes.

 Table 30 displays our risk in force for mortgage insurance coverage on single-family loans in our guaranty book of business and our insurance in force for our mortgage insurer counterparties, excluding insurance coverage provided by federal government entities and credit insurance obtained through CIRT deals.
-The table includes our top nine mortgage insurer counterparties, which provided over 99% of our total mortgage insurance coverage on single-family loans in our guaranty book of business as of June 30, 2017 and December 31, 2016.
+The table includes our top nine mortgage insurer counterparties, which provided over 99% of our total mortgage insurance coverage on single-family loans in our guaranty book of business as of September 30, 2017 and December 31, 2016.
 In addition, for our mortgage insurer counterparties not approved to write new business, we have provided the percentage of their claims payments the counterparties are currently deferring based on the direction of their state regulators, referred to as their deferred payment obligation.
-As of June 30, 2017 and December 31, 2016, less than 1% of our total risk in force mortgage insurance coverage was pool insurance.
-In addition, approximately 1% of our total insurance in force mortgage insurance coverage was pool insurance as of June 30, 2017 and December 31, 2016.
+As of September 30, 2017 and December 31, 2016, less than 1% of our total risk in force mortgage insurance coverage was pool insurance.
+In addition, approximately 1% of our total insurance in force mortgage insurance coverage was pool insurance as of September 30, 2017 and December 31, 2016.

 When we estimate the credit losses that are inherent in our mortgage loans and under the terms of our guaranty obligations we also consider the recoveries that we expect to receive on primary mortgage insurance, as mortgage insurance recoveries would reduce the severity of the loss associated with defaulted loans.
-The amount by which our estimated benefit from mortgage insurance reduced our total combined loss reserves was \$1.1 billion as of June 30, 2017 and \$1.4 billion as of December 31, 2016.
+The amount by which our estimated benefit from mortgage insurance reduced our total combined loss reserves was \$1.0 billion as of September 30, 2017 and \$1.4 billion as of December 31, 2016.